-Organic prices can be used as expected values for certified organic animals, animal products, and acreage only; organic prices does not apply to transitional or buffer zone acreage.
-Insureds that have an organic certificate from a certifying agent are eligible to receive an organic price for their commodities grown on certified organic acreage.
+Organic prices can be used as expected values for certified organic animals, animal products, and acreage only.
+Organic prices do not apply to transitional or buffer zone acreage.
+Insureds that have an organic certificate or documentation they have requested, in writing, a certification or other written documentation from a certifying agent by the RFOR deadline, are eligible to receive an organic price for their commodities grown on certified organic acreage.